amor71/LiuAlgoTrader/docs/source/Scanners.rst

 Developing a Scanner
 --------------------

-When developing your scanner, you will first need to import the Scanner base-class:
+When developing your scanner, you first need to import base-class `Scanner`:

 .. code-block:: python